Kerbas-ad-astra/CommNet-Relays/README.md

 	* New patches that allow antennas from some addons (Asteroid Day, Hangar, SSR Microsat, USI Kolonization Systems) to qualify for the contracts.
 	* Clarified contract wording.
 	* Added a dedicated agency to give the contracts.
+* 2016 05 03 (1.3): Antenna rearrangement
+	* Moved High Gain Antenna from its own patch, now that the Asteroid Day probe parts are folded into stock.
+		* Because this will cause errors on pre-1.1 installs without Asteroid Day, **this and later versions are no longer compatible with KSP 1.0.x.**
+	* Removed the USI patch, since it was causing exceptions for MKS Lite users.
+	* Compatible through KSP 1.1.2.

 ##Roadmap